dmillett/clash/README.md

  * Determine initial trends

 Tested with:
-* Log files with 40,000 - 500,000 complex entries
+* Log files with 40,000 - 500,000 complex entries (15 seconds to load into memory)
-* File load time into memory ranges from 1.0 - 25 seconds (< 150 MB file size)
+* Log files with 8,000,000 simple entries (30 seconds to load into memory)
+* Compatible with core.reducers
 * Most 'count' and 'collect' functions take between 20 ms and 1.5 seconds
-* Use **defrecord** offers 12-15% performance improvement over map
+* Use **defrecord** offers ~10% performance improvement over map data structure

 *old 4 core pentium 4 with 8 gigs of RAM*